pragsrv/ShipForge.io/README.md

 # ShipForge.io - Space Ship Builder Game

 ShipForge.io is a browser-based space ship building and survival game.
 Build your ship, fight off waves of enemies, and survive as long as possible!
+---
 > AI was used to build parts of this project

+> The Ship animations and enemey approaching technique was develope using AI
+---
 ## Features
 - Modular ship building with drag-and-drop modules
 - Collect scrap from destroyed enemies to build new modules